cristianst85/GeoNuclearData/README.md

 This repository contains a database in MySQL format with information about nuclear power plants around the world.

+### Data formats

+Data is also available in formats like JSON and CSV, including a denormalized form.

 ## Tables structure

 ###countries